vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 8. After saving, navigate to ‘Action’ and select 'Edit Actions'.

+9. Turn on all safety tips, to help recipients be more aware of red flags in an email.

 9. I recommend setting all actions to 'Quarantine the message'.
 To align with the DMARC policy, configure the action as 'Reject the message' when the DMARC policy ```p=reject``` is detected.

 ## In summary